Working Lands

 This indicator measures the acres of farmland converted to a non-agricultural use.
 Farmlands can provide wildlife habitat, reduce air pollution, and mitigate the spread of urban heat islands while providing quality, locally sourced foods.
 Identifying where, when, and why farmland conversion has happened can help support the development of more effective policies and plans to protect farmland.

-This indicator measures the acres of farmland permanently protected from development through agricultural and conservation easements.
+This indicator measures the acres of farmland permanently protected from development through agricultural or conservation easements.
 Farmlands can provide wildlife habitat, reduce air pollution, and mitigate the spread of urban heat islands while providing quality, locally sourced foods.
-Protecting working farmlands supports the long-term viability of working farmlands.
-Conservation easements do not increase the acres of farmland in production nor guarantee that land will stay in production in perpetuity but protect the land from conversion to more intense uses.
+Protecting farmlands can help slow the conversion of farmlands to non-agricultural uses, though conservation easements do not increase the amount of farmland actively used nor ensure that the land produces crops in the future.
+This indicator can help us understand progress expanding the protection of farmland across the region.